 – Who is able to apply to the program?

 We encourage a diverse range of applicants from all walks of life to apply, who are ready to deepen their mindfulness practice, to model living mindfully and teach mindfulness in various types of settings, groups, and organizations.
 Participants are selected for admission to the program on the basis of their perceived potential to succeed in their own practice and in their ability to teach others.

 – What is required to apply to the program?

-A completed application with three references, a phone interview of the applicant and references and participation in a MLP Foundations Course in person or the Online Four Keys of Mindfulness Course prior to applying or scheduled for before August 15th, 2017.
+A completed application with three references, a phone interview of the applicant and references and participation in an MLP Foundations Course in person or the Online Four Keys of Mindfulness Course prior to applying or scheduled for before May 15th, 2018.

 – When is the application deadline?